clulab/fatdynet/README.md

 For more details see [Compiling DyNet with SWIG Support](https://github.com/clulab/fatdynet/wiki/Compiling-DyNet-with-SWIG-Support).

-You can perform a quick test with
+You can perform a quick test with `sbt test` which should pass or `sbt run` which should product output similar to
-`sbt run`
-which should product output similar to
 ```
 [info] Running edu.cmu.dynet.examples.XorScala